 Whilst there is no legally recognised definition of bride abandonment, specialist services recognise that it is a form of domestic abuse and have campaigned for changes to the law.

 In our workshop, delegates will have the opportunity to explore why bride abandonment takes place, the current barriers for women in getting support and how professionals and services can help in prevention and supporting women who are experiencing this form of abuse.
 The workshop is 90 minutes and can be run in person or online.
 Please contact us to book your session.

 Specialist support services who can advise on bride abandonment:

-Southall Black Sisters – you can call their helpline on 020 8571 9595 between 9am and 5pm Monday – Friday, or email email@example.com
+Southall Black Sisters – (can provide emergency support to women on return to the UK).
+You can call their helpline on 020 8571 9595 between 9am and 5pm Monday – Friday, or email firstname.lastname@example.org

 Muslim Women’s Network – you can call their helpline on 0800 999 5786 between 10am and 4pm Monday to Friday, email email@example.com, text 07415 206 936, or web chat via their website: https://mwnhelpline.co.uk/

 Karma Nirvana – you can call their helpline on 0800 5999 247 between 9am and 5pm Monday – Friday

 Rights of Women (legal advice)- you can call the following helplines depending on your needs, and an interpretation service is also available: